-When your air conditioner is fresh and operating right, it’s expected you won’t be smelling anything weird.
-Out of the ordinary air conditioner noises and weird smells are a hint that something is out of whack.
-If your air conditioner is getting older or you haven’t had maintenance scheduled lately, they can be a sure sign you need skilled air conditioning repair in Rapid City.
+When your air conditioner is spotless and running correctly, it’s expected you won’t be smelling anything odd.
+Unusual air conditioner noises and odd smells are a hint that something is out of whack.
+If your air conditioner is old or you haven’t had service scheduled lately, they can be an obvious sign you need skilled air conditioning repair in Rapid City.

-Here are six of the top air conditioner smells and how you can fix them.
+Here are six of the most frequent air conditioner smells and how you can solve them.

 1. Central Air Conditioner Smells Like Chemicals

-If your air conditioner smells bad when turned on, specifically a chemical scent, isn’t a great sign.
-You may also observe your:
+If your air conditioner smells bad when turned on, especially a chemical smell, it isn’t a positive sign.
+You could also report your:

 - Air conditioner smells like paint thinner